rep2si/here-comes-the-fuzz/README.md

 - easily configurable with a single .toml file (see below)

 - arbitrary number of search fields and checkboxes (Each can be made to match a field of choice in the csv.
-Multiple search fields and checkboxes can target the same field, but currently, a single search field cannot target multiple csv filds.)
+Multiple search fields and checkboxes can target the same field, but currently, a single search field cannot target multiple csv fields.)

 - uses [Fuse.js](https://www.fusejs.io/) for optional fuzzy matching: search fields can be made to match csv contents strictly, or with a configurable tolerance for misspelling.